Is Vitamin D Connected to Heart Health?

 Another study, found in the Journal of the American College of Cardiology, reported that those with chronic heart failure who received vitamin D supplements for 12 months showed improved cardiovascular function compared with those who took the placebo.3 In all, the authors of the study point to the possibility of vitamin D supplements as an aid for improving cardiac function in those with heart failure.

-While more research still needs to be done regarding the effect Vitamin D has on overall heart health, it is clear that it has the potential to help with heart failure.
+It's clear that vitamin D has the potential to help with heart failure, lower infection and mortality rates in those who are ill, and improve mental health.
 It’s also apparent that for overall health and strong bones, vitamin D is still an important vitamin that’s required for your body to function optimally.

 Vitamin D Through Sun Exposure